kyma-project/test-infra/cmd/image-builder/README.md

 > [!NOTE]
 > Image Builder signs images built on the push and workflow_dispatch events only.
 Images built on the pull_request_target event are not signed.

+## Image Signing with Signify

+Image Builder signs images using the Signify service, ensuring that images come from trusted repositories and have not been tampered with.

+### Updated Signing Process

+The authentication to the Signify API has been updated from using `role id/secret id` to mTLS.
+This change introduces the following updates:

+- **mTLS Authentication**: Image Builder now uses a client certificate/private key pair for authentication with the Signify API.
+These credentials are valid for 7 days, after which they must be rotated.
+- **Automated Rotation**: The certificate rotation must occur every 7 days.
+The new certificate/private key pair must be generated using the previous pair before they expire.

+The Signify API's structure has also been updated.
+For more information, see the official [Signify API Documentation](https://pages.github.tools.sap/Repository-Services/Signify/how_to/manage_signatures/).

+> [!NOTE]
+> Images are only signed when built on `push` and `workflow_dispatch` events.
+Pull request images are not signed.

+### Signify API Changes

+The JSON structure for signing has changed.
+See the new structure and examples in the [Signify API Documentation](https://pages.github.tools.sap/Repository-Services/Signify/how_to/manage_signatures/).

 ## Named Tags

 Image Builder supports passing the name along with the tag, using both the `-tag` option and the config for the tag template.